BEFORESCROLL STUDIO

 • Requires Apple entitlement approval before public release.

 Limited anonymous mobile analytics may be used to understand onboarding and paywall health.
-Lauds does not collect journal text, photos, selected app lists, foreground app names, Screen Time tokens, email inside analytics events, or raw referral codes.
+Prayer First does not collect journal text, photos, selected app lists, foreground app names, Screen Time tokens, email inside analytics events, or raw referral codes.

 § V